Hans Wijers: Life after politics

 In 1999 Wijers picked up his old career as a consultant: he became senior partner and chairman of the Dutch branch of the consulting firm The Boston Consulting Group.
-In July 2002 he became a member of the Board of Directors of Akzo Nobel NV and on 1 May 2003 he became Chairman of the Board of Directors.
+In July 2002 he became a member of the Board of Directors of Akzo Nobel NV and on 1 May 2003 he became chairman of the board of directors.
 He succeeded Kees van Lede.
 Under his leadership the pharmacy branch of Organon, (Organon BioSciences), was sold in 2007 and the British ICI was acquired.
 AkzoNobel focused more to paint and chemistry.
 At the end of April 2012 he decided to resign as chairman of the board.
 He was succeeded by Ton Büchner.

 Wijers has been non-executive director at Royal Dutch Shell since January 2009; he later became vice-chairman.
 He is President of Heineken and supervisory director at HAL Holding NV.
-He is also chairman of the Vereniging Natuurmonumenten and Chairman of the Supervisory Board of the Royal Concertgebouw NV.
+He is also chairman of the Vereniging Natuurmonumenten and chairman of the supervisory board of the Royal Concertgebouw NV.
 In 2010 he was chairman of the jury of the Libris Literature Prize.
 In 2013 he was chairman of the National Committee inauguration for King Willem-Alexander of the Netherlands.

 From 2021 to 2022, Wijers was a member of the Trilateral Commission’s Task Force on Global Capitalism in Transition, chaired by Carl Bildt, Kelly Grier and Takeshi Niinami.

+In November 2025, Wijers was asked to become one of the two informateurs in the process of forming a new coalition after the October parliamentary elections.
+Within 20 hours after accepting this role, he already resigned from it because of a publication by newspaper NRC that he had expressed himself in a very negative manner about VVD party leader Yeşilgöz.
+The commotion around this forced him to step down immediately in order not to damage the formation process.